fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/05_control_flow/05_for.md

 - the `j` variable is controlling lines (from 0 to 9)
 - the `i` variable is controlling numbers from 0 to 9 on the given line
 - the value is formed from multiplication - eg line 5 (`j == 5`), number 3 (`i == 3`) is equal to `j * 10 + i` which is 53
-- the linebreak is printed after each line - note that if you place the line break in the inner loop the output would make a new line for each number, not a row
+- the linebreak is printed after each line - note that if you place the line break in the inner loop the output would make a new line for each number, not for each row

 **loop counter naming**